Rick-Kirkham/Office-Add-in-Microsoft-Graph-ASPNET/README.md

 ## Known issues

 * The Fabric spinner control appears only briefly or not at all.

-* After you logout in the task pane, you will briefly see, in the task pane, the standard AAD page that confirms that you have logged out and recommends that you close all browser windows.
-Usually, this lasts only a brief moment before you are redirected to the add-ins home page.
-Sometimes the redirection never happens and you must reload the add-in from the personality menu.

 * Scenario: When trying to run the code sample, the add-in will not load.
 	* Resolution:
 		1. In Visual Studio, open **SQL Server Object Explorer**.